alex-a1973/XForceProject/README.txt

 - Based off of the instructions, DC_motor.ino will output voltages at different pins to turn on and off different circuit components
 - This script must be uploaded to the Arduino before running ADetection_xy.py

+ArduinoCircuit.jpg

+- This is the circuit diagram that can be used to build the motor control circuit